mrleongalaxyum/kod-modbus/docs-source/_build/html/_sources/index.rst.txt

 Now the containers should be up running and the app should be ready for use!

+After starting the app the UI is available on http://localhost:1880/ui

 Services
 =================================
 All of the used services are open-source and feature their own large forum-based communities where one can find the needed answers and ask other experienced developers for help if needed.